For all ages: family friendly places to stay in Scotland

 Discover five beautiful suites in the south wing of this fairy tale castle, filled with architectural features, family history and much grandeur.
 It’s all delightfully flexible – you can take one suite, or all five to create a wonderful house party feel with the use of the convivial area downstairs with a large wood burner, comfy seating and ping pong and a dining room big enough for all.
 Each suite has its own kitchen (fine for holidays and with a welcome tray) and comfortable living area.

 Breakfast hampers can be rustled up and you can ask for shopping to be waiting.
 Warm days will be spent in the garden, croquet set at the ready, children’s play park close by, little tables for drinks and nibbles.
 Daily housekeeping can be arranged if you’d rather not lift a finger.
-Ride, fish, try clay pigeon shooting, visit whisky distilleries, take a tour of the castle.
+There’s excellent horse riding in the area and you’re close to the River Tweed for fishing.
+If your family enjoy history, take a tour of the castle or visit nearby Melrose Abbey and Abbotsford House.

 “I think Thirlestane is one of the prettiest castles in the UK and their apartments are so comfortable and well thought-out.
 A great place to stay for that special occasion.” – Inspector, Louisa